-- You can use their medical degree as a starting point for further study.
+- You can use your medical degree as a starting point for further study.
 For example, progressing to a dental degree and becoming a maxillofacial surgeon, for which both a medical and dental degree is required.

 For those who take the usual route to become a GP or a specialist, you will go through the following education and training:

 A student’s time in medical school usually lasts 4-6 years, depending on the nature of entry (direct or graduate) and the medical school.
 This involves a heavy commitment in terms of time, effort, and finance.
 The early pre-clinical years equip you with basic medical and scientific knowledge and the later clinical years are more hands-on and spent in clinical settings.

 - After Medical School

 After graduating from a medical school, you can apply for provisional registration and undertake a year of training (as an intern in Australia and a house officer in New Zealand), after which you become eligible for general registration.
 You will then typically spend another 1~2 years as a resident (Australia) or a house officer (New Zealand), then choose and apply for a specialty (there are over 60 specialties in Australia).
 You will undergo 3-6 years of training and examinations as a GP registrar or a specialist registrar.
 Once you fulfill all the requirements, you will become elected to a fellowship.
 Your official training will be finally completed, but you are expected to continually upskill yourself and keep up-to-date with the latest advances in medicine.

 - Respect: Doctors are well respected among all professions.

 - Satisfaction: The use of your knowledge to directly help people and be responsible for their care.